 - Performance – What may seem like a simple query against a view could turn out to be a hugely complex job for the database engine.
 That is because each time a view is referenced, the query used to define it, is rerun.

 I hope this helped you understand what are views and why we use them in databases.
 Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+I want to remind you all that if you have other questions you want to be answered, then post a comment.
 I’m here to help you.